openvinotoolkit/nncf/README.md

 ### Training-time Compression

 The basic workflow steps:
-1) Create an NNCF config object from (1) JSON configuration file and (2) dataloader for the compression initialization.
+1) Create an NNCF config object from (a) JSON configuration file and (b) dataloader for the compression initialization.
 2) Pass your model together with the config to the `create_compressed_model` function which returns two entities:
    1) Compression controller — an object allowing you to control the compression, for example during training.
-   2) Compressed model which may be further used as a regular PyTorch model for fine-tuning and inference .
+   2) Compressed model which may further be used as a regular PyTorch model for fine-tuning and inference.

-Please expand below for PyTorch and Tensorflow usage examples
+Expand the blocks below for PyTorch and Tensorflow usage examples:

 <details><summary><b>PyTorch</b></summary>